-The Fall sport season is right around the corner!
-With the start of a new school year and a new sports team, the beginning of the season can be tough.
+The Spring sport season is right around the corner!
+With the start of a new sports team, the beginning of the season can be tough.
 Regardless of what sport is being played, there are many factors that can help student athletes have a great tryout and season, including the four tips outlined below.

 Shoes: Proper equipment and gear at the start of the season can be a great way to prevent injuries and help athletes get an extra performance boost!
 Shoes are known for enduring lots of wear and tear.
 Worn out shoes can potentially cause foot pain and lead to overuse injuries that inhibit athletic ability.
 Investing in new shoes can provide athletes with more comfort, allowing them to reach peak performance.3 However, it is important to break in new shoes before playing in them.
 Doing so can help to prevent blisters and other discomfort that could occur.